This guide is intended to give people who want to start contributing to HyperSpy a foothold to kick-start the process.

-Probably you would not be interested in contributing to HyperSpy if you were not already an user, but, just in case: the best way to start understanding how HyperSpy works and to build a broad overview of the code as it stands is to use it – so what are you waiting for?
-Install HyperSpy.
+Probably you would not be interested in contributing to HyperSpy, if you were not already a user, but, just in case: the best way to start understanding how HyperSpy works and to build a broad overview of the code as it stands is to use it – so what are you waiting for?
+Install HyperSpy!

-The user-guide also provides a good overview of all the parts of the code that are currently implemented as well as much information about how everything works – so read it well: HyperSpy User-Guide.
+The HyperSpy User Guide also provides a good overview of all the parts of the code that are currently implemented as well as much information about how everything works – so read it well.

 Open source projects are all about community – we put in much effort to make good tools available to all and most people are happy to help others start out.
 Everyone had to start at some point and the philosophy of these projects centres around the fact that we can do better by working together.

 Much of the conversation happens in ‘public’ via online platforms.
 The main two forums used by HyperSpy developers are: